Przejdź do treści głównej

 Advantage: Most GitOps-friendly, excellent Kubernetes-native CI/CD

-Platform-agnostic CI/CD (my choice for multi-cloud)
+Platform-agnostic CI/CD (what I use for multi-cloud)

 If planning multi-cloud or want to avoid vendor lock-in, use tools that work everywhere: